intellimat/Editable-Table-Reactive-Forms/README.md

 - The implementation relies on the Angular Reactive Forms which provide great functionality and void rewriting the same code.
 #### Columns view (vista de miniaturas)
 - The seniority of the users (expert, experienced...) is calculated by transforming the user ISO string date into MS and then comparing it to the current date.
-- The searchbar functionality makes use of .valuechanges() provided by the reactive FormGroup, so that we can filter whenever the user changes the value in the searchbar.
+- The search bar functionality makes use of .valuechanges() provided by the reactive FormGroup, so that we can filter whenever the user changes the value in the search bar.

+### Further note: please use Google Chrome to view the application.
+Specificity of the browsers was not take into account during this task.